lydiadanas/Data-310/MondayWeek3.md

     a.
 What is the target for each dataset?

+   The target for the metro dataset is traffic volume, and the target for the iris dataset is a number between 1-4 which indicates the flower type.

     b.
 How would you assess the accuracy of each model?

     c.
 Are you using a different metric for each one?

     d.
 Why is this so?